 CP 900 OPERATING SYSTEMS I

-Introduction to fundamentals in operating systems the topics covered include; operation of microcomputer hardware and peripherals, operating system commands, introduction to Windows XP professional, describe the general features of Windows XP, manipulating windows, customizing the desktop, changing display properties, introduction to My Computer, Understanding File Management Concepts, Working with disks, Using the Accessory Application (Notepad, Calculator, Paint.).
+Introduction to fundamentals in operating systems the topics covered include; operation of microcomputer hardware and peripherals, operating system commands, introduction to Windows 10, describe the general features of Windows 10, manipulating windows, customizing the desktop, changing display properties, introduction to My Computer, Understanding File Management Concepts, Working with disks, Using the Accessory Application (Notepad, Calculator, Paint.).
 Working with Folder and Sub-folder.

 CP 950 OPERATING SYSTEMS II

-This course introduces the student the general nature of computers and their uses, Brief history about the advantages of Operating systems, establish comparison between Windows XP and Windows Vista.
+This course introduces the student the general nature of computers and their uses, Brief history about the advantages of Operating systems, establish comparison between Windows 10.
 The topics covered include: Windows Explorer, Using Shortcuts, the Control Panel and their uses, Customizing Additional Windows Features, Optimize Computer Performance, work with music and videos, Internet Explorer.

 CP 200 WORD PROCESSING I